CrZ25/SummerProjectCOSC/GOALS.md

 - We need to focus on one programming topic (e.g. if-else, arrays with loops, etc).
 - when choosing a game style, think about what motivates ppl to play (e.g. challenge? points? recognition? competition?)
 ### May 22, 2018
-- Everyone do one type of the question type
+- Determind the game type, finish the menu page and solve the interaction problem
 ### May 29, 2018
 -
 ### June 5, 2018